makerdiary/nrf52840-m2-devkit/docs/nrf5-sdk/examples/ble-blinky.md

 ## Description

 The BLE Blinky Example uses the LED Button Service Server module.
-This module implements a custom LED Button Service with an LED and Button Characteristics that are used to toggle LEDs and receive button statuses from nRF52840 M.2 module.
+This module implements a custom LED Button Service with an LED and Button Characteristics that are used to toggle LEDs and receive button statuses from the nRF52840 M.2 module.

 !!!
 Tip
 	Before you start building, remember to set up the nRF5 SDK development environment first.
 See [Setup the nRF5 SDK](../setup.md) for details.